ednieuw/EdSoftLED/README.md

 Compiling with the Adafruit Neopixel library with an Arduino Nano ESP32 works fine when the board Arduino Nano ESP32 core version 2.0.13 from Arduino is used.

 NB (3jun2025) On ESP32 Core 3.2.0 the Adafruit Neopixel can be used again.
-But his library also still work fine.
+But this library also still work fine.

 In the Examples there are two very basic examples to drive a WS2812 and a SK6812 LED-strip.